digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/domains/fabric.rst

 Endorsement Policies
 ~~~~~~~~~~~~~~~~~~~~

-Fabric `Policies <https://hyperledger-fabric.readthedocs.io/en/latest/policies/policies.html>`__ can be used to define how members come to agreement on accepting or rejecting changes to the network, a channel or a smart contract.
+Fabric `Policies <https://hyperledger-fabric.readthedocs.io/en/latest/policies/policies.html>`__ can be used to define how members come to an agreement on accepting or rejecting changes to the network, a channel or a smart contract.

 Versatile policies can be written using combinations of ``AND``, ``OR`` and ``NOutOf`` (`more detail here <https://hyperledger-fabric.readthedocs.io/en/latest/policies/policies.html#how-do-you-write-a-policy-in-fabric>`__).